 Service Dogs for Children with Autism

-Children on the Autism spectrum can benefit in a variety of ways from having a service dog at their side.
-A German Shepherd service dog can act as a personal companion and improve a child's overall quality and enjoyment of life.
+Children and teenagers on the Autism or Aspergers spectrum can benefit in a variety of ways from having a service dog at their side.
+Not only does a German Shepherd service dog act as a personal companion, but can improve overall quality and enjoyment of life.

 Some of the ways a service dog can contribute to an Autistic child's development include: